KrishnaMehta123/Suggestedits/docs/Getting Started/getting-started.md

 next:
   description: ''
 ---
-[block:api-header]
-{
-  "title": "Overview"
-}
-[/block]
+## Overview

 CleverTap is a customer engagement and retention platform that provides the functionality to integrate app analytics and marketing.
 The platform helps customers increase user engagement in three ways:

 * Tracks actions users are taking and analyzes how people use the product.
 * [Segment](doc:segments) users based on their actions and run targeted [campaigns](doc:intro-to-campaigns) to these segments.
 * [Analyze](doc:intro-to-reports) each campaign to understand their effect on user engagement and business metrics.

-#Platform Features
+# Platform Features

 The CleverTap platform has five parts: